GizmoAhmed/gizmoahmed.github.io/src/content/work/xibalba.md

 > A little fun fact

 This game takes inspiration from Mayan culture, which is where the name 'Xibalba' comes from.
 Xibalba is the name of the underworld in the Mayan mythos and it translates to 'place of fright', which is an apt name since that was a design goal of ours.
-The monster that chases when you steal the correct relic, 'Ah Puch' embodies that:
+The monster that chases when you steal the correct relic, 'Ah Puch' embodies that (Well done <a href="https://automatoncreations.com/" target="_blank" rel="noopener noreferrer">Quinten</a>).

 <video controls width="600">
   <source src="\assets\xibalba-images\ah_puch.mp4" type="video/mp4" alt="ah puch" class="stack gap-10 content">